Vinegar and Honey

 “I don’t understand.”

 “Since only your mind travels during a Trance I thought you’d like this form better.”
-The Elf maiden rubbed her hands down the curves that were barely hidden by the red velvet dress.
+The Elf maiden rubbed her hands down her curves that were barely hidden by the velvet red dress.
 “And this way I can talk to you.”

 Ithican gave her another confused look.